janakkhadka/TicTacToe-SwiftUI/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue to discuss modifications.

-## License
-(Include license details if applicable)

 ## Contact
-For any inquiries, reach out via [your email or GitHub profile].
+For any inquiries, reach out via janakkhadka08@gmail.com.